-Everything about Domaine de Pignan Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine de Pignan Chateauneuf du Pape with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de Pignan History, Overview

 Domaine de Pignan has quite a history in Chateauneuf du Pape.
 Antoine and Sophie Pecoul created the Southern Rhone Valley estate in 1855, the same year that the classification of the wines of Bordeaux took place.

 During the 1800’s, the property was known as Domaine Antoine Pecoul.
 The vineyard at the time was a 5 hectare parcel of vines.
 Since those early days, the owners have managed to triple the size of vineyards to their current 15 hectare size.